 Another bridge between the past and the present is the box-style sapphire crystal, a harmonious nod to the Plexiglas or mineral glass crystals of yore.
 Modern technology now allows for this attractive element to be manufactured in scratch-resistant sapphire crystal.

 And even though the inspirational Reference 6073 did not have a sector-style dial, the new FiftySix collection does have it.
 You may recall that the Master Control watches Jaeger-LeCoultre introduced at SIHH 2017, which did not continue as a full sub-collection of the Master line, were also styled in this attractive vintage manner.

 Finally, the FiftySix collection’s case diverges some from its real-metal inspiration as its designers opted to recess the crown a bit, making it less obvious design-wise and less prone to poking the wrist.

 Vacheron Constantin FiftySix: two new complicated watches

 The most complicated of the three new watches is the FiftySix Complete Calendar.
 As Martin Green recently explained in Vintage Eberhard & Co.
-Les Quantièmes: A Complete Calendar At A (Relatively) Affordable Price, this is a calendar style that sort of fell out of vogue in the last two decade of watch history.
+Les Quantièmes: A Complete Calendar At A (Relatively) Affordable Price, this is a calendar style that sort of fell out of vogue over the last two decades of watch history.
 For one to reappear right here within a contemporary collection also reinforces the vintage vibe of the new line.